-If your recirculation loop or pump is designed to help provide on demand hot water to sinks, showers, etc., and does not present a significant continuous heating load, this heat pump water heater can generally be used with on demand recirculation systems or with those specifically programmed to operate only for short periods of the day when demand is expected.
+If your recirculation loop or pump is designed to help provide on demand hot water to sinks, showers, etc., and does not present a significant continuous heating load, this heat pump water heater can generally be used with on demand recirculation systems.

-Energy savings from this heat pump water heater could be significantly impacted depending on conditions associated with the specific application.
+Energy savings from this heat pump water heater will be significantly impacted depending on conditions associated with the specific application.
 The heat energy lost in a recirculation loop system can cause your water heater to run excessively.
 This heat pump water heater may not be able to accommodate demand.

-Figure 19 - Recirculation Loop Diagram
+Figure 19 - Recirculation Loop Diagram with Manual Switch.